actions/importer-labs/jenkins/valet-audit-lab.md

 The audit summary starts by giving a summary of the types of pipelines that were extracted from Jenkins.

-- It shows how there were a total of 4 pipelines extracted.
+- It shows that there are a total of 4 pipelines extracted.

 - 50% pipelines were successful.
 This means that Valet knew how to map all the constructs of the Jenkins pipeline to a GitHub Actions equivalent.
-So all of the build pluggins and triggers that are referenced  were all successfully converted into a GitHub Actions equivalent.
+All of the build pluggins and triggers that are referenced were all successfully converted into a GitHub Actions equivalent.

 - 50% pipelines were partially successful.
-That means that Valet knew how to map all the constructs of the Jenkins pipeline but there may be a plugin that is referenced that Valet doesn’t get automatically mapped to a Github Actions equivalent.
+This means that Valet knew how to map all the constructs of the Jenkins pipeline but there may be a plugin that was referenced that Valet wasn't able to automatically map to a Github Actions equivalent.

 - 0% of these pipelines are unsupported.
-If there were any that would fall under this category that would mean that those pipelines are using a pipeline type that is fundamentally not supported by Valet.
-If there were any scripted pipelines they would appear here.
+If there were any that would fall under this category, that would mean that those pipelines were using a pipeline type that is fundamentally not supported by Valet.
+If a Jenkins instance had any scripted pipelines they would appear here.

-- 0% of these fail altogether. pipeline.
-If there were any pipelines that would fall under this category taht would mean that these pipelines were misconfigured or there was an issue with Valet.
+- 0% of these fail altogether.
+If there were any pipelines that would fall under this category, that would mean that those pipelines were misconfigured or there was an issue with Valet.

 Under the `Job types` section, we can see that the `audit` command is able to support the conversion of project, freestyle (flow-defintion), and multibranch pipelines from Jenkins and convert them to a GitHub Actions workflow.
 Valet does not support converting [scripted pipelines](https://www.jenkins.io/doc/book/pipeline/syntax/#scripted-pipeline) (e.g. pure Groovy).